 WORLD LANGUAGE TRIP MEETING

 Is your student traveling abroad with Deal this year?
 All families and 8th grade students registered for the world language trips to Costa Rica, France, China, and Guatemala are asked to attend an important meet at Deal on Wednesday, December 12th at 6:30 pm.
 The meeting will cover important trip logistics, required documents, and how to prepare for our fast-approaching adventures.
 We look forward to seeing you there!
 Please contact your trip's tour leader or Patrick.Rottman@dc.gov with any questions.

 PREORDER YOUR 2018-19 YEARBOOK

 The power of a yearbook: it keeps the memories alive forever.
 Click here to preorder one for your student today; it will be treasured for years to come.

 We need help accessing our systems in the ceiling of the cafeteria.
 Do you have access to a cherry picker or scaffolding that will reach a 20' height and the time to help us out?
 Please contact Kari Brandt (email@example.com) for more details.

 AFTER SCHOOL CLUBS

-Girls' and Boys' Basketball, Wrestling, Swimming and more!
-Please visit the Athletics Department Link for information about this week's tryouts and practices.
+Basketball and Indoor Track have begun!
+Please visit the Athletics Department Link for information about practices.

 Want your child to visit the library after school?
 Please complete the Library Permission Slip.